AdityaGudimella/CommandLineProgrammingLanguages/docs/chapter_1.md

 #### What just happened?

-When we create a new project, we are telling the package manager and build tool to create a new project with the name `hello`.
-The package manager and build tool will create a new directory with the name `hello` and create a new project in that directory.
+When we create a new project, we are telling the package manager and build tool to create a new project with the name `hello_world`.
+The package manager and build tool will create a new directory with the name `hello_world` and create a new project in that directory.

 ### Directory structure